LeadPipeSoftware/medkit/README.md

 │   └ .vimrc.symlink
 └ zsh
     ├ install.sh
         └ .zshrc.symlink
 ```
-Files in the root will be common to every system.
-Files in the bundles have to be specifically enabled per environment.
+Files you intend to share across all systems should be organized at the root level of your dotfiles directory.

+Files that you only want to use on some systems can be organized under the bundles directory.
+Each directory under bundles/ will act as a bundle, and can be optionally installed by specifying it at the command line, or in the .medkit config file.

-As you can see in the example above, there is a Brewfile in the root, which will install packages on every environment, and in the bundles, there is a macos specific Brewfile which will only be run if specified at the command line, or in the .medkit config file.
+In the example directory structure above, you can see 3 instances of the Brewfile.  homebrew/Brewfile exists at the root level, and will install software every time medkit is run.
+Under the bundles directory, there is a Brewfile for the go bundle, and another for the macos bundle.
+The latter two brewfiles will only be run if specifically requested.

 ### Initialization
 First, we need to create a directory to put our MEDKIT repo.